3mdeb/openpower-coreboot-docs/devnotes/pnor_layout.md

 ## HBEL
 This partition is used by `hostboot` to to save crash information for later debug.
-More informations can be found at the
+More information can be found at the
 [wiki page](https://wiki.raptorcs.com/wiki/Hostboot_Debug_Howto).

 ## GUARD